wallstersson/ukth-appinn-containerapps-orderapi/challenge2.md

 ## Main objectives
-- Deploy a Container Apps environment with related resources
+- Deploy a _Container Apps Environment_ with related resources
 - Test the APIs deployed as Container Apps
 - Troubleshoot and find issues in the deployed Container Apps

 ## Activities

 - Deploy Azure resources using an existing [Bicep template](v1_template.bicep)
-- Call the _Store App API_ go get existing orders
+- Call the _Store App_ go get existing orders
 - Call the _HTTP API_ to add a new order and verify it is being added
-- Troubleshoot potential issues using Log Analytics and determine the reason
+- Troubleshoot potential issues using _Log Analytics_ and determine the reason
 - Deploy a corrected version of the solution